Marie Rudisill: Biography

 Rudisill was born Edna Marie Faulk in Monroeville, Alabama.
 Her first marriage, to a Japanese man in the 1930s, ended in divorce due to her family's disapproval.
 She later wrote, "I really loved that man.
 He was so talented and such a sweet wonderful person.
 And I would have been happier with him than I was with the man I married after that."
 She married James Rudisill in 1939.
 She wrote, "A man who drinks excessively, it's not a happy marriage.
 We loved each other, but we had our times."
 The couple had one son, James, and Rudisill had three grandchildren.

 Rudisill authored eight books, including Fruitcake: Memories of Truman Capote & Sook.
 She was a resident of Florida.

 The Tonight Show

 Rudisill's book Fruitcake (published by Hill Street Press) led to her being invited to be a guest on The Tonight Show on December 14, 2000.
-During her first visit she showed Jay Leno and Mel Gibson how to make fruitcakes.
-This led to her being named the Fruitcake Lady and to several more appearances on The Tonight Show, in which she instructed host Jay Leno and other guests in the preparation of various baked desserts.
+During her first visit she showed Jay Leno and Tom Cruise how to make fruitcakes.
+This led to her being named the Fruitcake Lady and led to several more appearances on The Tonight Show, in which she instructed host Jay Leno and other guests in the preparation of various baked desserts.

 In 2002, the "Ask the Fruitcake Lady" segments became a regular part of The Tonight Show.
 In these segments, viewers posed prerecorded questions to Rudisill (including questions of a graphic sexual nature), and her frank and often unpredictable responses were shown.
 She often lost patience with what she perceived as stupidity on the part of some questioners, and lapsed into profanity.